5 Tips for Preventing Pregnancy Constipation

-The good news, however is that pregnant moms do not need suffer from constipation or the often irregular, hard bowel movements and the pain associated with them.
-There are simple things pregnant moms can do to keep things moving and actually prevent pregnancy constipation.
+The good news, however, is that pregnant moms do not need to suffer from constipation or the often irregular, hard bowel movements and the pain associated with them.
+There are simple things pregnant moms can do to keep things moving and prevent pregnancy constipation.

 Solution: Here are 5 tips for preventing pregnancy constipation: